MicrosoftDocs/sql-docs/azure-sql/database/service-tiers-sql-database-vcore.md

 - Premium-series hardware options use the latest CPU and memory technology from Intel and AMD.
 Premium-series provides a boost to compute performance relative to standard-series hardware.
 - Premium-series option offers faster CPU performance compared to Standard-series and a higher number of maximum vCores.
 - Premium-series memory optimized option offers double the amount of memory relative to Standard-series.
+- Standard-series, premium-series, and premium-series memory optimized are available for [Hyperscale elastic pools (preview)](hyperscale-elastic-pool-overview.md).

-- For more information, see the [Hyperscale premium series blog announcement](https://aka.ms/AAiq28n).
+For more information, see the [Hyperscale premium series blog announcement](https://aka.ms/AAiq28n).

 For regions available, see [Hyperscale premium-series availability](#hyperscale-premium-series-availability).